 There are several ways to start Morph Conformations, a tool in the Structure Comparison category.
 It is also implemented as the command morph.

 The different structures should be opened as separate models or submodels in Chimera and superimposed.
 The apparent motion across a morph trajectory depends on how the input structures are superimposed; matched regions will remain approximately steady.
 The structures can have different numbers of residues or different sequences (homologs or mutants can be compared), but currently they must contain equal numbers of chains.
-Chains are paired by their order of occurrence in the input files.
+Chains are paired by chain ID if the sets of IDs are identical, otherwise by order of occurrence in the input files.

 The next step is to populate the Conformations list with structures; the order in the list corresponds to the order in which they will be visited in the output trajectory.
 The same model can be listed more than once to produce a morph trajectory that visits the same conformation more than once, for example: A → B → C → A.

 Clicking Add... brings up a dialog that lists the open molecule models.
 Clicking a model's name and then the Add button (or double-clicking the model's name) puts it in the Conformations list.
 Multiple models can be chosen and added simultaneously.
 A block of models can be chosen by dragging, or by clicking on the first (or last) line in the desired block and then Shift-clicking on its last (or first) line.
 Ctrl-click toggles the state (chosen or not) of single line.
 After the desired conformations have been added, the model-choosing dialog can be dismissed by clicking Close.

 Clicking a line in the Conformations list designates that entry as the target of subsequent button actions: